AstraZeneca/runnable/docs/getting_started/installation.md

 ### Docker

-To run the pipelines in a container, you need to install magnus with docker functionality.
+To run the pipelines/functions/notebooks in a container, you need to install magnus with docker functionality.

 ```shell
 pip install magnus[docker]